Heptite/HTML/README.md

 # HTML/XHTML Editing Macros

-Note that this plugin requires Vim 9 or later, or at least a very recently patched Vim 8.2; nightly builds are available for Windows at:
+Note that this plugin requires Vim 9 or later; nightly builds are available for Windows at:
 <https://github.com/vim/vim-win32-installer/releases>
 Or semi-frequent builds are available for Windows at:
 <https://tuxproject.de/projects/vim/>